chokladmousse/Semantic_Segmentation/README.md

-# Semantic_Segmentation
+## Semantic_Segmentation
 Experiments with semantic segmentation on the tas500 dataset

 Two main network types are tested, an iterative network which tries to (iteratively) improve a semantic segmentation and the hourglass network which was successfully applied to the problem of pose estimation.

+## Network types

+# Iterative

-Network models which are trained are an iterative network (network is applied several times to its own output) and an hourglass network.
-The iterative networks have the following structure
+The iterative network type has an iterative network which is applied to its own output and possibly an initial network which generates an initial semantic segmentation.

 | Network       | Initial network | Copy input | Residual connections | Result |
 | ------------- | :-------------: | :--------: | :------------------: | ------ |